skx/github-action-tester/README.md

 This repository contains a simple GitHub Action implementation, which allows you to run a shell-script every time a pull-request is created/updated, or a commit is made to your repository.

+The expectation is that this script will run your project-specific tests, and the exit code will determine the success/failure result.
+A golang-project might contain nothing more than `go test ./...`, while a C-based project might include `make && make test`.

 ## Sample Configuration & Output